ufs-community/ufs-mrweather-app/docs/UsersGuide/source/repos_and_directories.rst

 has been cloned.
 A listing of the directory structure is shown :ref:`here <top_level_dir_structure>`.

-The directory structures for the standalone UFS Weather Model and the UFS Weather Model included with the UFS MR Weather App are equal in that they contain subdirectories for FMS, FV3, NEMS, WW3 and stochastic_physics.
+The directory structures for the standalone UFS Weather Model and the UFS Weather Model included with the UFS MR Weather App are equal in that they contain subdirectories for FMS, FV3, NEMS and stochastic_physics.
 However, in the UFS Weather App, subdirectories are located under ``src/model``.
 The UFS MR Weather App also includes a directories for CIME, such as the ``src/model/FV3/cime`` and ``src/model/NEMS/cime`` directories.